nandini0407/Threeter/README.md

 ### Score

-A score will be rendered as a measure of the time taken from start to finish.
+A score will be rendered as a measure of time taken from start to finish.